 The month of January is dedicated to Snowsport safety to help educate skiers and snowboarders about being safe, and to use common sense on the slopes.
 The National Ski Areas Association (NSAA) combines with the National Ski Patrol (NSP) Safety Initiatives to carve out and support safety on the slopes.
 Join our celebration of this NSAA and NSP event, by participating in some of the Wintergreen Ski Patrol's #WintergreenSafe program activities listed below.
 Take pictures of you being #WintergreenSafe - Lead by Example and post them to social media!

-On January 30, 2021, we held our annual "Ski With The Patrol Day".
-Please contact Matt Dodge to register for 2022 or if you are interested in joining the WSP.
-We are starting Outdoor Emergency Care course in the spring and fall of 2021.
+On Saturday, February 3rd, 2024, we will hold our annual "Ski With The Patrol Day".
+Please contact Matt Dodge if you are interested in joining the WSP.
 Stop by the ski patrol dispatch in the Skyline Pavilion building for information packets on how to join the NSP.

 Try out our new Graduated Terrain at Wintergreen Resort, it’s a new innovated terrain-based instruction and slope for those new to Snowsports.
 It uses sculpted dips, banks and rollers to give beginners a true skiing experience from the start, to learn speed control, weighting/unweighting and edging and carving.
 Start on the flats and progress to a series of gently banked turns and rollers.
 Check out Wintergreen Snowsports School for more information.
 Learn to ski and ride, be #WintergreenSafe!

 Want to ski that corduroy and make first tracks?
 Meet outside of the Ski Patrol back back door of the Skyline Pavilion at 7:45 AM to join

 the group to make first tracks on the mountain.

 Check "This Week at Wintergreen" for dates.